darktable-org/dtdocs/content/module-reference/utility-modules/shared/scopes.md

 When the mouse is over the scopes panel, scroll with the mouse while holding down the Ctrl key to change the height of the panel.
 You can show/hide the scopes module entirely with a keyboard shortcut (default Ctrl+Shift+H).

-You can move the scope to the left-hand panel in [preferences > miscellaneous > position of the scopes module](../../../preferences-settings/miscellaneous.md).
+You can move the scopes module to the left-hand panel in [preferences > miscellaneous > position of the scopes module](../../../preferences-settings/miscellaneous.md).

 For performance reasons, scopes are calculated from the image preview (the image displayed in the [navigation](../darkroom/navigation.md) module) rather than the higher quality image displayed in the center view.
 The preview is calculated at a lower resolution and may use shortcuts to bypass more time-consuming image processing steps.
 Hence the display may not accurately represent fine detail in the image, and may deviate in other ways from the final developed image.